Westminster Abbey Tickets and Tours

 Entrance to the Abbey|©Christian Córdova

-If you are thinking of buying tickets in advance, please note that Westminster Abbey is generally open daily from 9.30 am to 3.30 pm, while on Wednesdays, for example, the opening hours are extended until 6 pm.
+If you're thinking of buying tickets in advance, please note that Westminster Abbey is generally open daily from 9.30am to 3.30pm, with Wednesdays, for example, opening until 6pm.

-However, the hours to see some of its interior areas vary and the opening of doors of the Abbey may be changing as it is a church in use.
+However, opening times for some of the interior areas vary and the opening times of the Abbey may change as it is a church in use.

 Book your tickets for Westminster Abbey